datanav/docs/configuration.rst

 The Solr system
 ---------------

-The Solr system represents the information needed to connect to a Solr server for indexing json documents.
-It is used in cojunction with the :ref:`solr sink <solr_sink>` or the :ref:`databrowser sink <databrowser_sink>` simks.
+The Solr system represents the information needed to connect to a Solr server for indexing JSON documents.
+It is used in conjunction with the :ref:`solr sink <solr_sink>` or the :ref:`databrowser sink <databrowser_sink>` simks.

 Prototype
 ^^^^^^^^^